-We aim to post approved minutes of meetings within 5 working days of the meeting at which they were approved.
+We aim to post approved minutes of meetings within 5 working days of the

 We aim to make the written information we send out easy to read and understand.
 We try to avoid the use of jargon, use clear and concise language, good layout and design, and readable type faces and print sizes.